$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 Cats tend to tug and pull stitches out with their teeth.
 This can cause more trauma and infection to the wound.
 If the injury does not have stitches, your cat is likely to keep licking the wound because it is painful or it itches.

 The constant licking of the wound site can create a deeper infection and more problems.
-It is essential to be strict about your cat wearing its collar until the wound heals
+It is essential to be strict about your cat wearing its collar until the wound heals.

 Your cat will eventually fall asleep with the collar in place.
-They may never get used to wearing the collar.

-However, they will accept it and be resigned to wearing it.
+The cat may never get used to wearing the collar, however, they will accept it and be resigned to wearing it.

 If you have a big soft heart for your cat and feel their pain, ask yourself,